BlackSquirrelz/nidaba/readme.md

 2. Copy the repository to a USB Stick
 3. Connect USB Stick to the target device and,
 4. Open a terminal at the location of the script `/Volumes/<USBSTICK>`
-5. Run nidaba.py with sudo rights `sudo nidaba.py`
+5. Run nidaba.py with sudo rights `sudo python3 nidaba.py`

 ---

 ## Contributions

 Contributors are welcome, please contact me if you like to help in the development.
+Either on GitHub or via my Twitter handle @_APTwi

 ---